 AUSVEG represents the biosecurity interests of vegetable and potato producers and the industry.

-In 2016–17, gross vegetable and potato production was valued at $2.2 billion.
+In 2017–18, vegetable and potato production was valued at $2.3 billion (LVP).
 Major crops include potatoes, carrots and lettuce.
-Potato production alone was valued at $510 million.
-Exports of vegetables, including potatoes, were worth $192 million.
+Potato production alone was valued at $558 million (LVP).
+Exports of vegetables, including potatoes, were valued at $255 million.

 Australia’s diverse climate and soils accommodate vegetable cultivation in all states and territories, ensuring a constant supply of fresh vegetables.
 Australian vegetable growers provide the majority of fresh vegetables consumed in Australia and an increasing amount of fresh vegetables consumed overseas.